Who Knew That Kate Middleton Wore Two Wedding Dresses?

 Kate Middleton and Prince William's wedding was the stuff of fairy tales...and the Duchess of Cambridge's dress was no exception.
 It's nearly impossible to forget the stunning Sarah Burton for Alexander McQueen gown with its v-neck bodice, extravagant train, and delicate lace sleeves.

-But, I have to admit that I was surprised to learn that Middleton wore a second wedding dress later in the evening.
+But, as someone who woke up at 4 a.m. to watch the royal nuptials, I have to admit that even I was surprised to learn that Middleton wore a second wedding dress later in the evening.

 After the public festivities concluded, the Duchess of Cambridge changed her attire before she and her new husband attended an intimate evening celebration at Buckingham palace.